lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

     Figure 1: The results interface after a query requesting co-add images in the selected location has been executed.

 **3. Select the Line Tool.**
+Click a few times on the "zoom-in" icon (a "+" sign in the upper left of the image panel) to bring in an object of interest.
 To extract pixel values along a line (1D brightness profile), click the "Tools" icon, then select the "Line" icon under the "Extract" section.
 In the instruction window, choose an aperture for combining values.